So... you're sure?

 Vaccinations.
 Just as the vaccination/over vaccination of children is somewhat controversial, so it is with dogs.
 Because most vets do not take into consideration the breeder's vaccinations (they have no way of knowing whether our shots have been kept refrigerated or have not expired), I have started letting the new owner and their vet determine and administer all shots when the pup is picked up around 7 weeks.
 That way you and your vet will know exactly what shots your pup has received and there won't be a risk of over-vaccination right from the start.
 If we still have a pup at 8 weeks, then we believe it best to give the first shots and pass on the specifics to the new owner.
 If for any reason you'd like us to give your pup it's first set of shots before you pick it up, rather than wait for your vet appt, just let us know and we'd be happy to.
 Remember, you will likely pay your vet the same amount for their puppy plan regardless of whether or not I have given your pup it's first set of shots.

 Puppy food.
 Many large-breed puppies have a tendency to grow very quickly--sometimes too quickly.
 Unfortunately, if this tendency is encouraged by overfeeding, or by feeding the wrong food, developmental bone problems can occur.
 To avoid these problems, I recommend you eventually feed a large-breed puppy food or just a very good all-stage dog food and do not over-feed.
-We are currently feeding Blue Buffalo Large Breed Puppy.
+We have tried it all and will probably change again but are currently feeding Blue Buffalo Large Breed Puppy.
 You can do your own research or ask your vet what he recommends.
 Let us know if you'd like a small bag to gently switch them over to something else then plan to feed your pup 2 x's per day.
 Labs like to eat and many won't stop until whatever they're given is gone.
 As he grows, it will be your responsibility to make sure your dog is not too thin or too fat.
 I tell people that you should be able to feel his ribs but not see them.
 And don't go by what the dog food bag says either; the amount they recommend seems to be too much for our dogs.
 (Maybe they just want to sell dog food?)
 As a mature adult, your Lab may only get 1.5 - 2 cups of food per day.
 Adjust by 1/4 c increments to get him to an ideal healthy weight and keep it there.

 Your pup's new home.
 For those taking home a baby, think through your family's first week with him.
 If one of you can take off work, that would be ideal.
 Warmth and comfort will be very important.
 He will miss his litter mates and need lots of cuddling until he feels secure in his new home.
 Also, you'll probably need to take him out to eliminate in the middle of the night if you crate train... which we highly recommend (more on that to come).
 We found they eliminate immediately after waking and after eating and also after playing; (it seems playing gets things/bowels moving:) This is the key!
 With a little proactive planning, you can continue to instill some routine in their life that allows them to succeed.
 The best method we have found uses a crate.
 If you take him out to eliminate (we tell them to "hurry up", or "go on") and then he goes, he gets to come in and play for a bit.
 If he doesn't produce, then back in the crate he goes and you try again 20 min later.
 It helps avoid accidents and he'll learn to "go" so he can play!
 If you have kids, we found it helpful to have a family meeting to get everyone on the same page before or just after we brought home our puppy.
 These pups have been held and carried around a lot by our kids, but remind your little ones they are still somewhat fragile.
 Though they will be totally weaned, they may cry for the first night or two.
 We will send them home with a little toy that they and their mom have been sleeping with.
 Though it's a bit soiled, it will smell familiar and hopefully bring comfort to them in their new surroundings.